IRS Form 8889 Instructions

 A rollover is a tax-free distribution (withdrawal) of assets from one HSA or Archer MSA that is reinvested in another HSA of the same account beneficiary.
 Generally, you must complete the rollover contribution within 60 days after you received the distribution.

 Tax tip: Your tax advisor or financial advisor can usually help you with the rollover of HSA funds from one plan to another before you start.
-This may help avoid additional taxes or an unexpected increase in your taxable income.
+This may help avoid additional taxes or an unexpected increase in your gross income.

 Line 3